woohoolabs/yin/README.md

 Woohoo Labs.
 Yin was designed to make error handling as easy and customizable as possible.
 That's why all the default exceptions extend the `JsonApiException` class and contain an [error document](#documents-for-error-responses) with the appropriate error object(s).
-That's why if you want to respond with an error document in case of an exception you only need to do the following:
+That's why if you want to respond with an error document in case of an exception you need to do the following:

 ```php